 - 100 ml Reduced Salt Soy sauce (6 tbsp) we used reduced salt

 - 1 teaspoon ground ginger or 2 teaspoon fresh grated ginger

 - 3 teaspoon Garlic puree or 2 garlic cloves crushed

 - 2 teaspoon Chilli puree or 2 chilli chopped very finely

 - 300 ml Beef Stock (1 ¼ cup) we used a rich beef knorr stock pot

 To thicken stew gravy (optional)

-- 2 tbsp Flour mixed with 2 tbsp water
+- 2 tablespoon Flour mixed with 2 tablespoon water